jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 I’m planning for the parser to identify the tokens for all three forms of a `Rational` and pass a String of those forms as a constructor argument to the `Rational` class.
 The constructor will do additional specialized parsing on the three forms and construct the `Rational` instance accordingly.

 ### Third Design
-I’m not 100% pleased with the Add, Subtract, Multiple and Divide Op classes that popped out of the grammar based design.
+I’m not 100% pleased with the Add, Subtract, Multiple and Divide Op classes that popped out of the grammar-based design.
 I’ve implemented designs like this before, and I know there are going to be redundancies in the implementations as designed above.

 This refactoring adds two new classes `MultiOperandOp` and `BinaryOp`.
 They are abstract classes for operations with multiple operands and two operands respectively.
 The specific Operation (Op) classes will implement them: